What Sax Mouthpiece? Classical Sounds31st October 2019

 Selmer also offer the ever popular Soloist.
 A small, horseshoe shaped chamber focuses the tone without ‘squashing’ it.
 As well as having a good reputation as a classical piece for decades, it’s also not uncommon to see it being used by a jazz player looking for a ‘traditional’ tone.
 Typically, a classical player would opt for the C* opening.
 Available for alto and tenor saxophones.
-We also have a vintage version of the soloist for baritone – only one available!

 The D’Addario Reserve has a strong, pure and dark cored tone.
 Wonderfully expressive, particularly in softer dynamics, the Reserve allows for clean and precise control over articulation and tonal variation.
 For alto saxophone.

 A newer offering from Aizen, the ASKB embodies traditional ideals with contemporary design.
 This is a delicate piece with narrow rails and round chamber.
 The ASKB is highly responsive with huge expressive capabilities.
 Currently only available for alto saxophone.

 It goes without saying that this is just a drop in the ocean that is saxophone mouthpieces!
 Keep a lookout for future blogs on mouthpieces for jazz, pop and rock, and more… All of our mouthpieces are available on 14 day approval – so take a couple home with you to try in lessons, rehearsals, and your practice!

 For more information on the saxophone mouthpieces above, drop us an email at firstname.lastname@example.org or give us a call on 01628 630800.